Mrian07/Proyeksi/docs/installation-and-operations/installation/packaged/README.md

 If you have a separate server that is terminating SSL and only forwarding/proxying to the ProyeksiApp server, you must select "No" in this dialog.
 However, there are some parameters you need to put into your outer configuration.

-- If you're proxying to the openproject server, you need to forward the HOST header to the internal server.
+- If you're proxying to the proyeksiapp server, you need to forward the HOST header to the internal server.
 This ensures that the host name of the outer request gets forwarded to the internal server.
 Otherwise you might see redirects in your browser to the internal host that ProyeksiApp is running on.
   - In Apache2, set the `ProxyPreserveHost On`directive
   - In NginX, use the following value: `proxy_set_header X-Forwarded-Host $host:$server_port;`
 - If you're terminating SSL on the outer server, you need to set the `X-Forwarded-Proto https`header to let ProyeksiApp know that the request is HTTPS, even though its been terminated earlier in the request on the outer server.
   - In Apache2, use `RequestHeader set "X-Forwarded-Proto" https`
   - In Nginx, use `proxy_set_header X-Forwarded-Proto https;`

-- Finally, to let ProyeksiApp know that it should create links with 'https' when no request is available (for example, when sending emails), you need to set the following setting: `openproject config:set SERVER_PROTOCOL_FORCE_HTTPS="true"` followed by an `openproject configure`.
+- Finally, to let ProyeksiApp know that it should create links with 'https' when no request is available (for example, when sending emails), you need to set the following setting: `proyeksiapp config:set SERVER_PROTOCOL_FORCE_HTTPS="true"` followed by an `proyeksiapp configure`.
 This ensures that ProyeksiApp responds correctly with secure cookies even though it was not configured for https in the server configuration.